iai-group/IQN-KGQA/README.md

 In the file `test_collection/final_questions.csv`, the QID column is populated by the respective question ID from the original dataset (`Dataset`), except for those rows with original questions sampled from DBNQA*, where the QID is taken to be the line number in the test split of the original dataset.
 See Linjordet & Balog 2020.

-For each row, the sampled original question is given in the column `Original Question`.
-The column `Final Question` contains either the same string, or else the rewritten question which was found by crowd workers to be a more natural way of asking the question.
+For each row, the sampled original question is given in the column `OriginalQuestion`.
+The column `FinalQuestion` contains either the same string, or else the rewritten question which was found by crowd workers to be a more natural way of asking the question.

 ## Citation